nea/nativescript-realworld-example-app/readme.md

 ## License & Credits
 Credits have to go out to [Thinkster](https://thinkster.io/) with their awesome [RealWorld](https://github.com/gothinkster/realworld) idea as well as [NativeScript](https://www.nativescript.org/).

+Thanks to all the plugin developers and articles by so many people on the NativeScript blog, forums and https://www.thepolyglotdeveloper.com/.
+Big thanks

-This project is licensed under the MIT.
+This project is licensed under the MIT license.

 ## Disclaimer
 This source and the whole package comes without warranty.
 It may or may not harm your computer or cell phone.
 Please use with care.
 Any damage cannot be related back to the author.
 The source has been tested on a virtual environment and scanned for viruses and has passed all tests.